CleverTap Query Language

 geo_radius

-Supports filtering on geo radius.
-Must be formatted as one or more Array(s) of numbers (Int/Double), each of size 3, in [Latitude, Longitude, Radius] format
+It supports filtering on geo radius.
+It must be formatted as one or more Array(s) of numbers (Int/Double), each of size 3, in [Latitude, Longitude, Radius] format.

 {